-Staff recommends that the proposed project, to allow a short-term vacation rental use within an existing single-family dwelling be determined to be categorically exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines Section 15301, Class 1, Existing Facilities.
+Staff recommends that the proposed project (i.e., use of an existing single-family dwelling as a short-term vacation rental) be determined to be categorically exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines Section 15301, Class 1, Existing Facilities.
 This exemption consists of the operation, maintenance, permitting, or licensing of existing public or private structures or facilities involving negligible or no expansion of the use beyond what existed at the time of the lead agency's determination.